alessandroraffa/alessandroraffa/README.md

 - **Infobiotech (CIO & Founder):** Guiding Infobiotech through the evolving landscape of software, my role has been to set a foundation for innovation and growth.
 As a founder, I initiated this journey, and now, as part of a dynamic team, we collectively steer our company towards new horizons.
 My focus is on leveraging software engineering to drive groundbreaking research, development and manufacturing.

-- **Founder & CTO:** Spearheaded various initiatives and companies, focusing on sustainable web practices, integrating advanced software technologies, and optimizing web standards.
+- **Founder, CEO & CTO:** Spearheaded various initiatives and companies, focusing on sustainable web practices, integrating advanced software technologies, and optimizing web standards.
 My role has always been at the intersection of technology leadership and entrepreneurial innovation.

-- **IT Administrator & Web Developer:** n these roles, I was deeply involved in web design, analysis, strategy, and development.
-I specialized in enhancing web standards, search engine optimization, and social network integration.
+- **Developer & IT Administrator:** in these roles, I was deeply involved in software engineering, analysis, design, strategy, and development.
+I developed expertise in production-grade/enterprise-level software development, working on various projects that demanded a strong grasp of technical details.
 My responsibilities also extended to network and server administration.

 - **System Integrator & Technical Specialist:** My experience as a system integrator allowed me to combine various technologies and platforms to create cohesive and efficient systems.
 As a technical specialist, I always focused on emerging web technologies, aiming for high standards in software and web development.

-- **Frontend Developer & Analyst-Developer:** I developed expertise in frontend development, working on various projects that demanded a strong grasp of technical details.
-As an analyst-developer, I balanced technical writing with a deep understanding of software architectures, contributing significantly to project analysis and documentation.
+- **Analyst-Developer:** I balanced technical writing with a deep understanding of software architectures, contributing significantly to project analysis and documentation.

 - **Roles in MENA Region:** My career has also included key positions as a contact point for biotech companies in North Africa and the Middle East, broadening my understanding of international business dynamics and multicultural communication in the tech sector.